 Ultimately, better marketing and personalisation.

-By helping to plug the gaps created by privacy changes, first-party data will enable you to get to know your customers better — which can only be a good thing.
+By helping to plug the gaps created by privacy changes, first-party data will enable you to get to know your customers better.
 You’re also future-proofing your marketing by ‘owning’ your personalisation data and becoming less reliant on third-party tools.

 55% of consumers say that getting messages, offers or promotions that are relevant for them is a key reason they join loyalty programmes.
 First-party data gives you the opportunity to stand out and add value to your marketing activity.